Couchers-org/couchers/site/markdown/solutions/reviews.md

 These points are ticked off by our system.
 We destigmatize negative reviews by moving the goalposts from expecting everyone to be 100% as it is in Couchsurfing&#8482; to putting people around 60-80% on average.
 People won't feel so bad about moving someone down from a 78% to a 76% if they've done something wrong.
 If a person frequently makes others feel unsafe or uncomfortable, you can expect that they'll have very low scores.

-**If someone is a great member of the community, such as an amazing host or organiser, this will be reflected in their scores.** We hope this will incentivise users to become more active in their communities.
+**If someone is a great member of the community, such as an amazing host or organizer, this will be reflected in their scores.** We hope this will incentivize users to become more active in their communities.